LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 > - There I found out they were stolen from her while mine only grew.
 > - I felt so much pain for her, they vowed to find her wings or find a way for her to get new wings.
 > - I also vowed to stay close to her.

+>> Backstory V2.
+> - 50 years ago: Awoke with amnesia in the Graveyard of Korvosa (holy graveyard of Pharasma).
+> - Bishop Keppira d'Bear taught you magic in the grand cathedral.
+> - Went adventuring, got to level 10ish.
+> - Along the way rescued Seraphine from a sea dragon.
+> - Your birthmark glows brightly, and you get a vision from Pharasma: Selenor will bring the undead doomsday, destroy him and bind his soul.

+>> Plot hooks.
+> - 1: Destroy Selenor (due to the divine mission) & Griselda (for her crimes against life).
+> - 2: Eradicate all undead / Stop undead from being created / Become the greatest assassin / Religion cleansing of deities that oppose Pharasma.
+> - 3: Destroy the fae that caused you to lose your memories.
+> - 3: Recover memories, find out why they were taken.
+> - 3: This may require Ascending to divinity despite Syver not wanting to be divine.
+> - 4: Craft the ultimate weapon / major artifact weapon.
+> - 4: First, create a level 20 monster weapon (requires level 20 & a LOT of monster slaying + harvesting).
+> - 5: Help Amenopheus the ruby sage recover his memories and further his goals.

 ## T.